Become a Normal Sport Member

 • Officer Gillis could have spent his $82 on a Normal Sport membership instead of on a pair of pants that got ruined anyway.

-• You can become an elevated member and pay whatever you want.
+That’s right.
+You can become an elevated member and pay whatever you want up to the very normal number of $502.
 We opened this option up because, as noted above, we wanted to give you the opportunity to support our endeavor.
-As a bonus, we will give you an extra membership to give away to a friend.

-• If you understand any of these jokes, maybe it’s time to become a member.
+If you understand any of these jokes, it’s probably time to sign up!

 And what do members get in return?

-1. The satisfaction of making sure Normal Sport thrives as a business (and remains free for most people).
+1. The satisfaction of making sure Normal Sport thrives as a business.

-2. A bonus 10 thoughts from Kyle on Thursdays.
+2. A bonus 10 thoughts from Kyle every week.

-4. Kyle’s weekly thoughts on entrepreneurship and the direction of Normal Sport.
+4. Kyle’s monthly thoughts on entrepreneurship and the direction of Normal Sport.

 Why don’t you just find a better business model like a normal person?